 What is Repeatability?

 Repeatability is the measure of a meter’s ability to reproduce flow accurately.
 To put it another way, it is the measure of how repeatable a flow meter’s reading is at a precise flow rate.
-One can determine repeatability of a meter by ascertaining the flow reading at a specific flow rate, then discontinuing the flow, and allowing the meter to “zero.”
+One can determine the repeatability of a meter by ascertaining the reading at a specific flow rate, then discontinuing the flow, and allowing the meter to “zero.”
 Then by resuming the flow at the same rate, we can ascertain repeatability by inspecting the difference between the initial flow measurement and subsequent readings.

-For combustion control and most common flow measurement applications repeatability is a priority.
-It is vital that when under the same set of conditions a meter measures the same on Friday as Monday.
+For combustion control and most common flow measurement applications, repeatability is a priority.
+It is vital that when under the same set of conditions, a meter measures the same on Friday as Monday.
 The flow repeatability for the Sage meter is 0.2%.